casanova-lab/GMUSCLE/README.md

 *Notes:*
 - *if sample file and genome file are not in the same folder with GMUSCLE.py, include their path in the command*
-- *if paired-end, the fastq files have to be suffixed with R1/R2*
+- *if paired-end, the fastq files have to be suffixed with _R1/R2*

 ## References
-- *Zhang P, Yang R, Abel A, Casanova J-L.* Genotyping MUltiplexed-Sequencing of CRISPR-Localized Editing (GMUSCLE): a computational approach to analyze CRISPR-edited single cell clones.
+- *Zhang P, Yang R, Abel A, Casanova J-L.* Genotyping MUltiplexed-Sequencing of CRISPR-Localized Editing (GMUSCLE): an experimental and computational approach to analyze CRISPR-edited cells.
 (2022)

 ## Contact
 > **Developer:** Peng Zhang, Ph.D.